Department website: http://lshd.wvu.edu/

-- Doctor of Education in Educational Psychology (EdP)
+- Master of Arts in Educational Psychology (EdP)

 - Master of Arts in Instructional Design and Technology (IDT)

 - Doctor of Education in Instructional Design and Technology (IDT)